 Easy to use

-Read Full Review: Thule Chariot Cougar 2 with Jog Kit
+Read review: Thule Chariot Cross 2 with Jog Kit

 Top Pick for Ease of Use

-The Burley Solstice earned a 4th place rank in this review, earning the top score for ease of use and good scores for run-ability, maneuverability, and quality.
-Its well-rounded performance and easy to use features helped it earn a Top Pick award for Ease of Use, and we can see why it is quickly becoming a parent favorite.
-This stroller has a large storage bin, an easy fold, pop open harness, and super easy to use intuitive features that function well.
-The Burley impressed testers with a thoughtful design that keeps parents and passengers in mind.
+The Burley Solstice earned a 4th place rank in this review, receiving the top score for ease of use and good scores for run-ability, maneuverability, and quality.
+The Burley's well-rounded design and easy to use features helped it earn a Top Pick award for Ease of Use, and we can see why it is quickly becoming a parent favorite.
+This stroller has a large storage bin, easy fold, pop open harness, and super easy to use intuitive features that function well.

 Super easy to use